linkerd/linkerd/BUILD.md

 #### DCOS ####

 Namerd supports a DCOS-specific configuration.
-When used in conjunction with namerd's `io.l5d.zk` dtab storage, this configuration provides bootstrapping of the ZooKeeper `pathPrefix`, along with a default dtab.
+When used in conjunction with Namerd's `io.l5d.zk` dtab storage, this configuration provides bootstrapping of the ZooKeeper `pathPrefix`, along with a default dtab.

 ##### Run locally #####

-This executes only the namerd-dcos-bootstrap command, it does not boot namerd.
+This executes only the `namerd-dcos-bootstrap` command, it does not boot Namerd.

 ```bash
 $ ./sbt "namerd/dcos:run-main io.buoyant.namerd.DcosBootstrap namerd/examples/zk.yaml"